The Prayerful Song of Emotional Tears

 "Many Hebrew words for grieving, weeping and lamentation actually mean “to distill”, which means to “separate and change from one substance to another” 3

-Could the protein in our tears be converted and distilled (lifted up to God) and changed (purified) to a language that God can feel and comprehend.
+Could the protein in our tears be converted and distilled (lifted to God) and changed (purified) to a language that God can feel and comprehend.

-Many times when we are in distress we are painfully aware that no one on the planet could possibly understand our unique situation or discomfort, but we can always know that God does completely understand and care in the most helpful ways, quite possibly by the song in our tears.
+Many times when we are in distress, we are painfully aware that no one on the planet could understand our unique situation or discomfort.
+Still, we can always know that God does completely understand and care in the most helpful ways, quite possibly by the song in our tears.